GilesStrong/LatticeQCD_IST2018/README.md

 - getWilsonLoopSample

 ## How to run the analysis:
-1. `./Analysis/Config_Analysis_Final.ipynb` provides an example of analysising the experiment results in Python, and fitting to the static-quark potential
+1. `./Analysis/Config_Analysis_Final.ipynb` provides an example of analysing the experiment results in Python, and fitting to the static-quark potential